Google Summer of Code: 2018

+Following a community bonding period, the 2018 coding phase began in mid-May and ran for 12 weeks.
+On 22 August 2018, Google reported that 1,072 students from 59 countries had successfully completed the program, working with 212 organizations and more than 2,100 mentors.

 2019

 207 organizations were accepted in 2019.

 2020

 199 organizations and 1199 student projects were accepted in 2020.

 2021

 202 organizations and 1292 student projects were accepted in 2021.

 2022

 Google announced a massive expansion to the Google Summer of Code program in November 2021.
 The updated program allowed anyone over 18 to participate, which significantly broadened the scope of the program which used to just focus on students and new graduates.
 Google also rolled out both medium and large projects to give open source organizations flexibility to tackle more complex projects.